HarshiniMaale/MyPalette/README.md

-# MyPalette

-📌 Problem Statement
-Online shoppers often face the "expectation vs. reality" dilemma when outfits that look great on websites don’t suit their actual skin tone.
-The lack of personalized, skin-tone-aware filtering on fashion platforms leads to poor decision-making, dissatisfaction, and high return rates.

-💡 Proposed Solution
-SkinTone Styler is a browser extension that uses AI-driven image analysis to detect the user's skin tone and filters clothing items that best complement it.
-By integrating seamlessly with fashion websites, it enhances personalization, simplifies choices, and improves overall shopping satisfaction.

-🔄 Workflow
-User Input
-Upload a selfie, use webcam, or enter tone description.

-Skin Tone Detection
-AI analyzes the image to determine the user’s undertone (cool, warm, or neutral).

-Clothing Analysis
-Images of clothing on the website are fetched and scanned using computer vision techniques to detect their dominant undertone.

-Real-time Filtering

-Matches are highlighted in green

-Non-matching clothes are dimmed (grayscale)

-Works continuously as user browses new pages.

-🧰 Tech Stack
-🖥️ Frontend
-JavaScript, HTML, CSS

-Canvas API (for image processing)

-Chrome Extension APIs

-⚙️ Backend
-Python with FastAPI (Proxy Server)

-OpenCV (Color analysis and image processing)

-🧪 Tools
-Chrome Developer Tools

-Git & GitHub (Version Control)

-🚀 Deployment
-Local Uvicorn server for running FastAPI backend

-🌟 Key Features
-Multiple Input Options — Upload image, use webcam, or provide tone description

-Real-Time Suggestions — Instant analysis and filtering while browsing

-High Accuracy — Multi-layered filtering for precise undertone matching

-Seamless Page Navigation — Filtering continues across pagination and dynamic content

-User-Controlled Trigger — Starts only after a fresh upload (no carryover from past sessions)

-Intelligent Camera Guidance — Alerts if you're too close, too far, or lighting is suboptimal

-UI/UX Enhancements — Toggle light/dark mode, receive real-time positive feedback for inclusivity

-📈 Impact
-✅ Simplifies Color-Matching
-Assists 80% of style-inexperienced users in choosing better outfits

-✅ Boosts Confidence in Fashion Choices
-Increases satisfaction by 40%, reduces choice overload for 70% of users

-✅ Lowers Return Rates
-Cuts color-based product returns by 15–25%

-✅ Supports Diverse Skin Tones
-Covers 100+ tone variations across global skin types

-✅ E-Commerce Ready
-Plug-and-play integration in <5 minutes for over 1,000+ websites

-📸 Demo & Screenshots
-(Add screenshots or GIFs here showcasing image upload, product filtering, and UI in action)

-🧪 Future Scope
-Personalized Stock Alerts — Notify users via SMS or email when new clothing items matching their undertone are added

-Multi-Person Analysis — Group styling suggestions for shared shopping (friends, families)

-Brand Collaboration APIs — Direct partnerships with brands to pre-classify clothing by undertone
+# 🧠 SkinTone Styler — AI-Powered Fashion Match Extension

+## **📌 Problem Statement**

+Online shoppers often face an *"expectation vs. reality"* problem when outfits that look great online don’t complement their actual skin tone.
+This lack of personalized, skin-tone-aware filtering on fashion websites leads to poor decisions, dissatisfaction, and increased return rates.

+---

+## **💡 Proposed Solution**

+**SkinTone Styler** is a browser extension that uses AI-powered image analysis to detect a user's skin tone and filter clothing items that best complement it.
+By integrating directly with fashion websites, the extension delivers personalized recommendations, simplifies the shopping process, and improves customer satisfaction.

+---

+## **🔄 Workflow**

+1. **User Input**
+   The user uploads a selfie, uses their webcam, or enters a tone description.

+2. **Skin Tone Detection**
+   The extension analyzes the image to determine the user's undertone (cool, warm, or neutral).

+3. **Clothing Analysis**
+   All product images on the website are fetched and scanned to detect the undertone of each clothing item.

+4. **Real-Time Filtering**
+   - Matching products are **highlighted in green**
+   - Non-matching items are **dimmed to greyscale**
+   - Filtering continues as users navigate across pages dynamically.

+---

+## **🧰 Tech Stack**

+### **Frontend**
+- JavaScript, HTML, CSS
+- Canvas API
+- Chrome Extension APIs

+### **Backend**
+- Python with **FastAPI**
+- OpenCV for image processing and color detection

+### **Tools**
+- Chrome Developer Tools
+- Git & GitHub for version control

+### **Deployment**
+- Local server using **Uvicorn** to run the FastAPI backend

+---

+## **🌟 Key Features**

+- **Multiple Input Options** — Supports image upload, webcam, or manual tone input
+- **Real-Time Analysis & Suggestions** — Offers instant recommendations while browsing
+- **High Accuracy** — Applies multiple layers of filtering for precise matches
+- **Seamless Page Navigation** — Filtering continues smoothly across dynamic page loads
+- **User-Controlled Trigger** — Filtering activates only after a fresh image is uploaded (no auto-runs)
+- **Intelligent Camera Guidance** — Provides real-time alerts if the user is too close, too far, or in poor lighting
+- **UI/UX Enhancements** — Includes dark/light mode toggle and positive real-time feedback for inclusivity

+---

+## **📈 Impact**

+- ✅ **Simplifies Color-Matching** — Assists 80% of style-inexperienced users in making better outfit choices
+- ✅ **Boosts Confidence** — Increases user satisfaction by 40% and reduces decision fatigue for 70% of shoppers
+- ✅ **Reduces Return Rates** — Lowers color-based returns by 15–25% due to better initial choices
+- ✅ **Supports Diverse Skin Tones** — Covers over 100+ tone variations across all skin types
+- ✅ **Easy E-Commerce Integration** — Plug-and-play setup in under 5 minutes, scalable to 1000+ websites

+---

+## **🧪 Future Scope**

+- **Personalized Stock Alerts** — Notify users via SMS or email when new items matching their undertone are added
+- **Multi-User Analysis** — Enable group styling suggestions for friends and families
+- **Brand API Integration** — Collaborate with brands to pre-classify clothing by undertone for faster filtering

+---

+## **📸 Demo & Screenshots**

+> _Add screenshots or GIFs here showcasing image upload, product filtering, and UI interaction._

+---

+## **📜 License**

+MIT License

+---

+## **🤝 Contributions**

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.